darbinreyes/subparprogrammer/dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 * // BB
   * 7×6/2

-// My comment: I don't understand this translation of the problem.

 That is, in the complete, in the population of 7 persons, you can isolate 21 pairs, each pair uniquely determines the triangle to, each edge uniquely determines the triangle to which it belongs, however you see that with these 7 clubs of 3 members it is not true that all persons belong to the same club, because each club has at most 3 members, and it is not true that there exists a club with exactly two members.